 Best Waders, Boots, and Clothing for a days Grayling fishing

-When fishing for grayling, you are often doing a lot of walking in waders, so it’s best to travel light.
+On a typical day prospecting fish, you are often doing a lot of walking in waders, so it’s best to travel light.
 I carry a small Patagonia pack containing tippet, flies and spare indicator material.